prag-matt-ic/parallaxx/README.md

 <div data-pxx-translate="120px,0,-120px" data-pxx-opacity="0.2,1.0,1.0"></div>

 // Translate the element from 10vh to -20vh as it moves through the view.
 Aligning in the center (0)
-// Fade the element from 0 opacity to 1.0 as it reaches the center of the view, and then back out again as it exits.
+// Fade the element from 0 opacity to 1.0 as it reaches the center of the view, and then back out to 0.4 as it exits.
-<div data-pxx-translate="10vh,0,-20vh" data-pxx-opacity="0,1,0"></div>
+<div data-pxx-translate="10vh,0,-20vh" data-pxx-opacity="0,1,0.4"></div>
 ```

 #### Random Values